Karl Hudspith

 Rower for Great Britain

-Karl represented Great Britain at the World Rowing Cup in 2013, is a two time world university rowing champion, and three time winner of the Oxford-Cambridge boat race.
+Karl represented Great Britain at the World Rowing Cup in 2013, is a two time world university rowing champion, and three-time winner of the Oxford-Cambridge boat race.
 Learn more about his sporting history on Wikipedia.
-Today he enjoys rock climbing and playing beach volleyball in Baltimore, where he lives with his wife and son.
+Today he enjoys rock climbing and playing beach volleyball in Baltimore, where he lives with his wife and two sons.

 Connect on LinkedIn